Ceres Global to build canola processing facility in Saskatchewan

-(Reuters) - Agriculture commodity company Ceres Global Ag Corp said on Tuesday it plans to build a $350 million integrated canola processing facility in Northgate, Saskatchewan, to help meet the growing global demand for canola products.
+Agriculture commodity company Ceres Global Ag Corp (CRP.TO) said on Tuesday it plans to build a $350 million integrated canola processing facility in Northgate, Saskatchewan, to help meet the growing global demand for canola products.

 Canada is the biggest global producer and exporter of canola, a variant of rapeseed, that crushers process into oil and meal.
 Booming North American demand for renewable diesel, a clean-burning road fuel that refiners can produce from canola oil and other feedstocks, has added to interest in the crop.